-Challenge 3.
-Resolving dependencies between QoS configuration options.
-Even with a thorough understanding of middleware QoS configuration options, manual configuration of QoS policies does not scale as the number of entities to configure increases.
 In DRE systems with many components, the effects of changing a QoS configuration option on a component may affect many other directly connected components, their connected neighbors and so on.
 These dependencies can rapidly degenerate into a very large number of QoS configurations.
-Depending on the frequency of changes, empirically validating a change in QoS configuration options becomes time consuming at this scale, which slows down the design process considerably and permits subtle and pernicious errors.
+Depending on the frequency of changes, empirically validating a change in QoS configuration options becomes time consuming at this scale, which slows down the design process considerably and permits subtle and pernicious errors to occur.

 In our MMS mission prototype, for example, the priorities associated with the thread-pool lanes of the comm component should match the priority-bands defined on the analysis components.
 Since the analysis components themselves get their priority propagated from the gizmo components, there is a dependency between the comm and gizmo components even though they are not directly connected to each other.
+These dependencies are common throughout large-scale DRE systems, which makes it hard to manage the complexity manually as the number of components and number of QoS configuration options in a system grows.

-Tracking dependencies between options and propagating the changes in one option to all options affected by that change is critical during the QoS configuration phase.
-What is needed, therefore, is automated tool support that can assure an application's evolution throughout its entire lifecycle.
+Keeping track of dependencies between options and propagating the changes in one option to all options affected by that change is critical during the QoS configuration phase.
+What is needed is an automated tool support that can assure an application's evolution throughout its entire lifecycle.
+Section 3.3 therefore describes how the QUICKER MDE tool helps applications evolve by automatically (re-)calculating the dependencies between options, and can thus be used repeatedly by DRE developers during the entire lifecycle.